Diversity & STEM (Science, Technology, Engineering, & Math)

 Objectification Theory/Body Image Interventions

-Gervais, S. J., Allen, J., Riemer, A., & Gullickson, M. (In press).
+Gervais, S. J., Allen, J., Riemer, A., & Gullickson, M. (2018).
 The Balanced Objectification Hypothesis: The effects of objectification valence and body sentiment on source sentiment.
 Personality and Social Psychology Bulletin.

 Bernard, P., Gervais, S., Allen, J., Delmée, A., & Klein, O. (2015).
 From sex objects to human beings: Masking sexual body parts and humanization as moderators to women’s objectification.
 Psychology of Women Quarterly.